GriffinCanCode/ArtificialOS/docs/patterns/sharded-slot.md

 - Caches with unique data
 - Anything needing cleanup logic

-The futex fix demonstrates this perfectly: changing from dynamic allocation (DashMap with Arc) to fixed sharded slots solved the hanging tests and improved performance by eliminating all allocation overhead in the hot path.
+The futex implementation demonstrates this well: changing from dynamic allocation (DashMap with Arc) to fixed sharded slots solved the hanging tests and improved performance by eliminating all allocation overhead in the hot path.